Evolution of the Coca-Cola Bottle

 Source: The Coca-Cola Company

-The King Size and Family Size bottles were perfect for gatherings, ensuring that there was always enough Coca-Cola to go around.
+The Coca-Cola King Size and Family Size bottles were ideal for gatherings and events.

 DIAMOND LABEL BOTTLE (1960)